-Energy transition is a key component of our growth strategy, focused on the three pillars of clean fuels, renewable generation, and energy storage.
-Energy Infrastructure is striving to be a leader in clean energy development while focusing on delivering reliable, affordable and clean energy infrastructure that supports our customers' decarbonization objectives and leverages our core competencies and assets in the Americas and Australia.
-Energy Infrastructure continues to actively explore potential opportunities that will complement our growing renewable portfolio.
+ATCO EnPower has a multifaceted approach to energy transition solutions that involves both innovative technologies and lower carbon energy sources.
+We focus on delivering reliable, affordable, and clean energy infrastructure that supports our customers' decarbonization objectives and leverages our core competencies and assets in the Americas and Australia.
+ATCO EnPower continues to actively explore potential opportunities that will complement our growing portfolio and advocate for public policy that will enable a sustainable transition.
 Additionally, we continue to optimize and drive growth in our energy storage business.
-Storage is critical to energy stability and to support the reliability of the grid as the world transitions to clean, but more intermittent, sources of energy.
+Storage is critical to energy stability and to supporting the reliability of the grid as the world transitions to clean, but more intermittent, sources of energy.